Azure/hpcadvisor/docs/commands.md

 - `advice`: operations(s) related to generation of advice
 - `gui`: trigger of the graphical user interface (gui) via browser

-These commands can use the debug mode via `-d` flag.
+These commands can use the debug mode via `-d` flag and show help using `-h`.

 A deployment is a resource group that contains all computing resources.